“Sundown” Lyrics Meaning (Gordon Lightfoot)

 The mention of “satin dress” suggests a seductive, almost dreamlike quality.

 The second line implies guilt or hidden desires.
-These activities that arenโt openly admitted.
-This could refer to an affair or reckless behavior that comes with consequences.
+It could be referring to an affair or reckless behavior that comes with consequences.

 Chorus 1: A Warning of Betrayal